tatyanakoroleva00/Marketplace-portfolio/README.md

   4. counting the price for every item
   5. counting the total
   6. order confirmation by clicking on the button
+  7. clearing the cart automatically after making an order
+  8. scaling by clicking on an image

 FAVOURITES
   1. Modal window (open-close)
   2. "Show more" link to pass to the favourites pages
   3. Delete button, Add to Cart Button
+  4. Favourites page created (delete, add to cart buttons, scaling by clicking on an image)
-  4. Possibility to add to cart from the modal window and from the favourites page
+  5. Possibility to add to cart from the modal window and from the favourites page

 BURGER MENU
   1. categories and choice (products filter on the main page)
-  2. slide in and slide out
+  2. slide in effect
+  3. closing button

 PRODUCT
   1. scaling by clicking on it on the main page